GArysTrousers/new-user-creator/README.md

 5. Run Create-Users.ps1

 ## Future Features
-- Send email about new accounts
+- Create Home Folder and set permissions

 ## About Password Generator
 New accounts have a password generated for them with a hash based algorithm.